WICG/ua-client-hints/CONTRIBUTING.md

 [`bikeshed watch`](https://tabatkins.github.io/bikeshed/#cli-watch) is also handy when making more than a single edit.

-## Web Platform Incubator Community Group CLA
+## Web Platform Incubator Community Group and W3C CLA

 This repository is being used for work in the W3C Web Platform Incubator Community Group, governed by the